Published July 28, 2025 by Nicole Burke

 Foliar Feed

-Spray a diluted liquid fertilizer onto the front and back of the leaves of your fruiting plant.
+Liquid fertilizers can be first diluted with water according to the directions on the bottle and then poured into a spray bottle to use it as a foliar feed.
+Spray onto the front and back of the leaves of your fruiting plant.
 The leaves will absorb the nutrients.

 Avoid fertilizing with a foliar feed on days that are super sunny or right before rain.
 Ideally, you'd wait for an overcast day and apply the fertilizer early in the morning or late in the evening.
 If you find yourself unable to foliar feed during a rainy season, you could do a side dressing instead since the rain will help move the feed through the plant's system.